iptv-org/iptv/FAQ.md

 Based on [#1797](https://github.com/iptv-org/iptv/issues/1797), [#2438](https://github.com/iptv-org/iptv/issues/2438), [#4537](https://github.com/iptv-org/iptv/discussions/4537) and [#7043](https://github.com/iptv-org/iptv/discussions/7043).

 ### Is it possible to view channels directly from the main website?
 No. In own website you will only see an extensive list of channels and their respective information, like a global database.
-However, you will be able to search and review the channels you want, and if your favorite channel is legally available as a stream in the IPTV playlist.
+However, you will be able to search and review the channels you want, and if your favorite channel is legally available as an indexed stream in the IPTV playlist.

 Note: You can consult the information of the channels by country, write in the search box as `country:UK` (for UK, per example).